Reductions of Galois representations and the theta operator: Overconvergent modular forms

 Since $\widetilde{A}_\lambda^0$ is a finite integral extension of $\widetilde{A}^0(B)$, we can extend the above homomorphisms to homomorphisms $\widetilde{\eta}_y$, $\widetilde{\eta}_{y_0}:\widetilde{A}_\lambda^0 \rightarrow \mathcal{O}_{L'}$, for some finite extension $L'$ of $L$.
 Let $\widetilde{\mathfrak{m}}_\lambda$ be the maximal ideal of the local ring $\widetilde{A}^0_\lambda$.
 Let $\widetilde{\mathfrak{p}}_y$ and $\widetilde{\mathfrak{p}}_{y_0}$ denote the prime ideals corresponding to the kernels of $\widetilde{\eta}_y$ and $\widetilde{\eta}_{y_0}$.
 Clearly the two projections $\widetilde{A}^0_\lambda \rightarrow \widetilde{A}^0_\lambda / \widetilde{\mathfrak{p}}_y \subset \mathcal{O}_{L'}$ and $\widetilde{A}^0_\lambda \rightarrow \widetilde{A}^0_\lambda / \widetilde{\mathfrak{p}}_{y_0} \subset \mathcal{O}_{L'}$ both further project to give the {\it same} morphism $\widetilde{A}^0_\lambda \rightarrow \widetilde{A}^0_\lambda / \widetilde{\mathfrak{m}}_\lambda \subset \mathcal{O}_{L'}/\mathfrak{m}_{L'}$.
 It follows that the projections $A^0_\lambda \rightarrow A^0_\lambda / \mathfrak{p}_y \subset \mathcal{O}_L$ and $A^0_\lambda \rightarrow A^0_\lambda / \mathfrak{p}_{y_0} \subset \mathcal{O}_L$ both further project to give the same morphism $A^0_\lambda \rightarrow \mathcal{O}_L/\mathfrak{m}_L$. \end{proof}

-We remark that the proposition implies that $\rho_{f_k} \simeq \rho_f$ up to semisimplification.
-For the existence of a Galois representation attached to $\mathcal{F}$ using the theory of pseudo-representations and hence the existence of the Galois representations $\rho_{f_k}$ (even for $f_k$ not classical), see Nuccio-Ochiai \cite{no}, although in this paper we only consider Galois representations attached to classical specializations $f_k$.
-One might expect that the congruences \eqref{familycong} hold for all weights $k \in B_K[k_0,p^{-M_f}]$, as is the case when $\alpha = 0$ by Hida theory, but we have not been able to show this.
+We make some remarks.
+Firstly, the proposition implies that $\bar\rho_{f_k} \simeq \bar\rho_f$ up to semisimplification.
+Secondly, one might expect that the congruences \eqref{familycong} hold for all weights $k \in B_K[k_0,p^{-M_f}]$, as is the case when $\alpha = 0$ by Hida theory, but we have not been able to show this (but see \cite[Theorem D]{CM98}).
 However, when the map $\mathcal{U} \rightarrow B$ has degree 1, so that $\mathcal{U} = B$ is a ball, one can indeed show this under an additional assumption.
 In fact, one can prove the following stronger Kummer-like congruences for the members of the Coleman family, though they will not be used later.